fabiomcosta/mootools-meio-mask/README.md

 Building
 --------

-Just do `make` and a Build folder will be created cointaining the complete library for debugging/development and the minified file for use in production.
+Just run `make` and a Build folder will be created cointaining the complete library for debugging/development and the minified file for use in production.

 You can create your own customized build by editing the modules included in the built file in the build.py script.